Why Diversity is Valuable

-Traditionally, undergraduate students range in age from 18 to 22.
+The traditional student is between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Bakke Graduate University, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Bakke Graduate University, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bakke Graduate University #2,534 in the nation for student age diversity.

 Review Age Diversity at Bakke Graduate University

-Analyze the age range of Bakke Graduate University undergraduates with the following chart.
+Analyze the age range of Bakke Graduate University students with the following chart.